my FreeBSD diary

 SWAT will then be accessible at http://localhost:901/ (the root username and password are required)

-Note that SWAT uses inetd.
+Note also that SWAT uses inetd.
 Enable it if necessary with the following:

 1. vi /etc/rc.conf